Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[3] Milestones` — Important events in the life of the game.
 Each event usually changes the parameters of the financial model.
 For example, when starting the development of the Beta version, we increase the size of the team.

-/// note | The events in the `Milestones` row are important for investors We select columns for the second sheet based on the presence of values in the `Milestones` row.
+/// note | The events in the `Milestones` row are essential for investors We select columns for the second sheet based on the presence of values in the `Milestones` row.
 ///